-Add colour, flavour and texture to your salads with this gourmet, tasty assortment of salad leaves and old favourites.
+Add colour, flavour and texture to your salads with this gourmet and tasty assortment of salad leaves and old favourites.
 Good for baby leaf production and container gardening.

 Bergam’s Green has tight uniform medium – large heads with dark green colour and attractive frilly leaves.
 This pretty non-heading type of lettuce has a nice sweet flavour.
 It is a high yielding variety that is slow to bolt and tolerant to tip burn.
 Good for late spring, summer, and fall harvests.

 This popular lettuce produces a substantial head of frilly reddish bronze leaves with deep red margins.
 Produces quality, medium-sized heads with strong upright leaves.
 Excellent tolerance to bolting and adaptable to warm and cool conditions.

 Parris Island was introduced in 1952 and continues to be favourite amongst lettuce lovers.
 This romaine has upright heads of large thick medium-green slightly rumpled leaves with creamy white hearts.
 It is sweet, crisp and flavourful.
-This romaine has superior uniformity and slow to bolt.
+Parris Island has superior uniformity and is slow to bolt.

 Introduced before 1885, this well-known attractive heirloom has smooth, flat, red-bronze tinged leaves with green veins.
 In cold weather the leaves turn deep red.
 This hardy and productive variety is resistant to heat and cold and it is suitable for spring, autumn and winter crops.

 Back to Organic Edibles.